zamaniali1995/ml-pipeline/README.md

 These configuration files allow for changes to be made in one place, not requiring someone to dig through code and alter each place where some variable could exist.

-If there is a desire to implement some additional processing method or some specific functionality for a given dataset, we have created an simple process to add utility functions that can be used and connected with the configuration files easily.
+If there is a desire to implement some additional processing method or some specific functionality for a given dataset, we have created a simple process to add utility functions that can be used and connected with the configuration files easily.

 ### **Running Each Step**